 (Now, if you want a more traditional soft, fluffy pancake, that’s doable, too—just cook your cornmeal pancakes until they’re golden on each side, not lightly browned.)

-We topped these pancakes with a generous drizzle of honey, but honey butter or creamed honey would be delicious, as would our Strawberry Sauce or Blueberry Sauce!
+We topped these pancakes with a generous drizzle of honey, but honey butter or creamed honey would be delicious, as would our Strawberry Sauce!
 We’ve also got plenty more topping ideas below.
 Keep reading!

 Pancakes, cut to show texture.